Catalytic channels are the only noise-robust catalytic processes: Generalizations and limitations of Theorem

-We generalize Thm.~\ref{thm:robcat_possible} to the resource theory of local coherences.
-In this case, the local free state sets are given as incoherent states $\FSSp{S(C)}=\{p\dyad{0}+(1-p)\dyad{1}|0\leq p \leq 1\}$.
+One extreme example is the resource theory of local coherences, where all states that are diagonal in a basis $\{\ket{i}_{C}\}_{i}$ are considered free.
+For qubit subsystems, the local free state sets are given as incoherent states $\FSSp{S(C)}=\{p\dyad{0}+(1-p)\dyad{1}|0\leq p \leq 1\}$.
 We choose the composite free state set $\FSSp{SC}$ to be $\maxcomp{S}{C}$.
 This setting of local coherence has been studied in~\cite{Horova_2022}.